Schluss is the last Übungsstück (Exercise) in the book 14 Klavierstücke, written in 1823 by Fanny Hensel (née Mendelssohn).

 Fanny Mendelssohn Hensel ~ Schluss - Übungsstück no. 9 from 14 Klavierstück

-• Please register your email to access the download file and to receive occasional notifications of future publications.
+Please register your email to access the download the PREVIEW file and to receive occasional notifications of future publications.
 You may unsubscribe at any time from the link at the bottom of any email you receive from Fullscore Publishing.
 Your instant download link is in the Thank You page of the Checkout process.
 The same link will be emailed to you and will last for 30 days.
 After the link expires you may download it again by repeating the original process.
-If you like it, Buy me a coffee? www.buymeacoffee.com/tlvmm4gegp
+Schluss is available in the Fullscore Publishing collection, Songs without Words, Book 1, available from Amazon here [link].